Roaa-pixel/Memory-Game/README.md

 # Getting Started with Create React App

 ## Available Scripts
+### `npm install`

-In the project directory, you can run:
+The file does not have node_modules required to run project so please run npm install to install dependencies required In the project directory, you can run:

 ### `npm start`